Semester 2 Credit Value: | 20 |

 Medical Stream:

-Students will gain knowledge and understanding of the major legal and bioethical concepts, values, policies, principles and rules governing medical practice in general and with particular reference to the law and policies governing the allocation of resources in the NHS, fertility treatment, abortion, surrogacy, and new genetics to treat inheritable disease.
+Students will gain knowledge and understanding of the major legal and bioethical concepts, values, policies, principles and rules governing medical practice in general.
 Students will also develop a basic understanding of the law in other jurisdictions, particularly in relation to the topic of abortion and surrogacy.

 Students will also gain knowledge and understanding of the influence of the Human Rights Act 1998 on the law and policies governing medical practice.

-Students will develop a basic understanding of medico-legal issues relating to injuries as sustained during assaults, falls, self-infliction, road traffic incidents and by firearms; the effects of injury on different parts of the body, especially the head, and in particular how death may result and the medico-legal issues raised by this; the medico-legal issues raised by deaths and injuries associated with asphyxia, heat, cold, electricity, drugs and alcohol, in child and sexual abuse and in sudden and suspicious death cases;
+Students will develop a basic understanding of medico-legal issues relating to injuries as sustained during assaults, falls, self-infliction, road traffic incidents and by firearms; the effects of injury on different parts of the body, especially the head, and in particular how death may result and the medico-legal issues raised by this; the medico-legal issues raised by deaths and injuries associated with asphyxia, heat, cold, electricity, drugs and alcohol and in sudden and suspicious death cases;

 Students will also develop a basic understanding of how law, bioethics, and medicine work together within the medical and legal fields, and evaluate the difficulties which may arise in this context.